-Tele-intervention is a great option to have.
-However, if you are struggling with other things, like health challenges or paying bills, don't feel bad about taking a break.
+However, if you are struggling with other things right now, like paying bills or health challenges, don't feel bad about taking a break.
 Do what is right for your family and we will be here to support you when you are ready.
-Remember, even if you decide to take a break from sessions, you are still a First Steps family and your Service Coordinator is available to help you with any resource needs you may have during this time.
+Remember, even if you decide to take a break from regular sessions, you are still a First Steps families and your Service Coordinator is available to help you with any resource needs you may have during this time.

-What will happen during a tele-intervention session?
+What will happen during the session?

 - Your provider may begin by asking you some questions about how things have been going for you and your child.
-This might include talking about: - \circ $\$ how your daily routines have or have not changed - o what new stressors you are experiencing, - \circ what strategies have you found useful to help you cope at this time, - $\circ~$ or what resources would be helpful to you and your family at this time. - You and your provider may review your IFSP goals to see if those goals still work for you. - Your provider may observe you and your child doing typical, everyday things.
-Your provider may ask questions or make suggestions during this time.
+This might include talking about: - \circ how your daily routines have or have not changed - what new stressors you are experiencing, - o what strategies have you found useful to help you cope at this time,

-- Your provider may offer suggestions for specific things to try at certain times of day (maybe mealtime or bath time) and work with you to problem-solve and plan. - Each session may end with some time to reflect and review-what did you think worked well?
+- o or what resources would be helpful to you and your family at this time. - Your provider may review your IFSP goals to see if those goals still work for you. - Your provider may observe you and your child doing typical, everyday things.
+Your provider may ask questions or make suggestions during this time. - Your provider may offer suggestions for specific things to try at certain times of day (maybe mealtime or bath time) and work with you to problem-solve and plan. - Each session should end with some time to reflect and review-what did you think worked well?
 What do you want to work on between now and the next session?